cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 npm install cypress --save-dev
 ```

 This will install Cypress locally as a dev dependency for your project.

-We recommend this approach because:
+{% img /img/guides/installing-cli.gif %}

+{% note info %}
+Notice that the Cypress `npm` package is a wrapper around the Cypress binary.
+The binary downloaded by the `npm` package is the same as the binary downloaded directly as explained below.
+{% endnote %}

+{% note success %}
+{% fa fa-check-circle %} **Best Practice:** The recommended approach is to install Cypress with `npm` because :

 - Cypress is versioned like any other dependency.
 - It simplifies running Cypress in {% url 'Continuous Integration' continuous-integration %}.

-{% img /img/guides/installing-cli.gif %}
+{% endnote %}

 ## {% fa fa-download %} Direct Download

-If you're not using `node` or `npm` in your project or you just want to try Cypress out quickly, you can always {% url "download Cypress directly here" http://download.cypress.io/desktop %}.
+If you're not using `node` or `npm` in your project or you just want to try Cypress out quickly, you can always {% url "download Cypress directly from our CDN" http://download.cypress.io/desktop %}.

+It will download the latest available version.
+Your platform will be detected automatically.

 Just manually unzip and double click.
 Cypress will run without needing to install any dependencies.

 {% img /img/guides/installing-global.gif %}

+## {% fa fa-cloud-download %} CDN Structure

+If you want to download a specific Cypress version for a given platform, you can get it from our CDN.

+The url pattern is `https://cdn.cypress.io/desktop/<version>/<platform>/cypress.zip` where :
+- `<version>` is the wanted Cypress version number.
+- `<plaform>` is the wanted platform string identifier which could be `osx64`, `win64` or `linux64`.

+Example :

+`https://cdn.cypress.io/desktop/1.0.1/win64/cypress.zip` will download Cypress `1.0.1` for Windows plaftorm.

 ## {% fa fa-refresh %} Continuous Integration